Explore Jobs

 1. What is the male-to-female ratio on Tinder?

-The male-to-female ratio on Tinder is three to one in the United States.
-Just over 75% of Tinder users are male, compared to only 24.2% being female.
-This creates a very unbalanced dating market on the app in the US.
+The male-to-female ratio on Tinder is approximately three to one in the United States.
+Over 75% of users are male, contrasting with only 24.2% female users, resulting in an imbalanced dating environment.

 2. Is Tinder losing popularity?